WVII-TV: History

-WVII is one of a few ABC affiliates to air paid programming on weekdays.

 News operation

 WVII has spent most of its history as a distant third place in the Nielsen ratings behind WABI and WLBZ, at point in its early existence not registering any measurable or identifiable audience in one of the smallest media markets in the U.S. Since the early 2010s, it is quickly catching up with WLBZ in the Eastern Maine market.
 Its news operation is quite small compared to its rivals.
 The station produces newscasts at 6 a.m. (on WVII), 7 a.m. (on WFVX), noon, 6 p.m., 6:30 and 10 p.m. (on WFVX), and 11 p.m.
 WVII's website offers on-demand video of its newscasts.

 Unlike most ABC affiliates, WVII does not air weeknight newscasts at 5 and/or 5:30, though it did produce a 5:30 newscast until August 1998.
 It currently does not air weekend newscasts; the 6 p.m. edition ended in September 1998, and the 11 p.m. show was dropped in July 2003.
 However, WFVX began airing a weekend 10 p.m. newscast in September 2012.
 The station also ended its 6:30 a.m. newscast on October 1, 1998, though it returned on September 7, 2011.
 WVII also attempted a noon newscast during the 1990s.
 On February 4, 2016, WVII brought back a noon newscast.

 WVII operated its own weather department during the 20th century, serving as an entry-level opening for aspiring television meteorologists.
 On October 1, 2002, the station contracted out its forecasts to AccuWeather.
-The segments are recorded in advance with rotating meteorologists and fed via satellite to Bangor from AccuWeather's headquarters in State College, Pennsylvania (which WVII occasionally refers to as the "ABC 7 Weather Center").
+The segments were recorded in advance with rotating meteorologists and fed via satellite to Bangor from AccuWeather's headquarters in State College, Pennsylvania (which WVII occasionally refers to as the "ABC 7 Weather Center").
 Weekend forecasts started being produced by co-owned WJFW in Wisconsin in 2018, followed by weekday newscasts on January 1, 2020.

 WVII began taping the 10 and 11 p.m. newscasts earlier in the evening on October 16, 2006, though the sports report was still seen live on Fridays so that game highlights and scores from high school football games could still be featured.
 As of September 2011, WFVX has resumed airing a live newscast at 10.

 When providing regional and state coverage, WVII and CBS affiliate WGME-TV in Portland share content and video footage.
 During the summer months, the station periodically airs its early evening news at 6 on Fridays from a town selected in advance.
 These newscasts are known as ABC 7 News on the Road, and include features about the town where the show is being broadcast from.

 In December 2012, WVII and WFVX converted to high definition.
 A new website, studio and HD graphics were also added during this transition.